Stefanczc/Shift-builder/README.md

   $- 400px;
   $- 300px('My Shifts' page);

-- included box-shadows for the authenticate forms to stand out a bit
+- included box-shadows for the modals and forms to stand out for the user
-- included box-shadows for pop-ups to make it clear and obvious for the user
+- included box-shadows for pop-ups to make the message clear and obvious for the user

+Notes:

+- worked for 35hours aprox

+  In local storage:

+- saved 'users' as an array of 'user' objects
+- saved 'shifts' as an array property for the 'user' object